-The Grampians National Park Tour takes you into the region known as “Gariwerd” by the local Indigenous communities.
+The Grampians Tour takes you into the region known as “Gariwerd” by the local Indigenous communities.
 This is the rugged mountain range to the west of Melbourne.
 It’s home to kangaroos, wallabies and other native animals living in this beautiful environment.
 You’ll see the stunning Silverband Falls and mountain views.
 We’ll take short walks to some of our favourite spots and visit the award-winning Brambuk Cultural Centre to learn about the indigenous people, the land, and the wildlife that make up this special place.

 Join Grampian Tours for an unforgettable experience that delves into the Aboriginal culture and fascinating history of the region while taking in the mountain views and native wildlife.
 Suitable for all fitness levels, these tours give you the chance to explore the landscapes while learning about the traditions of the Aboriginal communities.
 Walk through ancient trails where the history of the Aboriginal people comes alive and connect with Australia’s Indigenous culture.
 Join us for an adventure that celebrates the natural beauty and cultural heritage of the Grampians.